econ-ark/econ-ark-tools/Virtual/README.md

 ### [xubark-MIN](https://drive.google.com/drive/folders/1yGk_LFM6y3M_Y_8BbYdwoMQ14wGFQPZB?usp=sharing)

 Installs python3, jupyter lab, Econ-ARK, and not much else.
-The total size of the software is about 12 GB, so even if you have a fairly small USB stick (say, 32 GB) you should be able to run Econ-ARK stuff on it.
+The total size of the software is about 6 GB, and a minimal so even if you have a fairly small USB stick (say, 32 GB) you should be able to run Econ-ARK stuff on it.

 Installation of this machine should take roughly an hour if you have reasonably